modelop/modelop.github.io/Product Documentation/Schema Reference.md

 title: "Schema Reference"
 excerpt: ""
 ---
-[block:api-header]
-{
-  "type": "basic",
-  "title": "Overview"
-}
-[/block]
+# Schema Reference

+## Overview

 FastScore enforces strict typing of engine inputs and outputs at two levels: stream input/output, and model input/output.
 Types are declared using [AVRO schema](https://avro.apache.org/docs/1.8.1/).

 To support this functionality, FastScore's Model Manage maintains a database of named AVRO schemas.
 Python and R models must then reference their input and output schemas using smart comments.
 (PrettyPFA and PFA models instead explicitly include their AVRO types as part of the model format.)
-[Stream descriptors](doc:stream-descriptors) may either reference a named schema from Model Manage, or they may explicitly declare schemas.
+[Stream descriptors](https://opendatagroup.github.io/Product%20Documentation/Stream%20Descriptors.html) may either reference a named schema from Model Manage, or they may explicitly declare schemas.

 In either case, FastScore performs the following type checks: